janpetzold/az305-learning/README.md

 Many resources allow managed identity using a system-assigned Service Principal, 1:1 relation so only for one resource.

-The service principal for an app can be considered *an instance of an app*.
+The service principal for an app can be considered an **instance** of an app.
 Service principals generally reference an app object.
 One app object can be referenced by multiple service principals across directories.
 There are three types of service principals that you can use for your organization:

 - **Application**: An application service principal is a local representation, or app instance, of a global app object in a single tenant or directory.
 The service principal object defines what the app can do in the specific tenant, who can access the app, and what resources the app can access.
 - **Managed identities** provide an identity for applications to use when connecting to resources that support Microsoft Entra authentication.
 Common terms: